 The BSCA provides states with funding opportunities to address behavioral health system preparedness in the event of a disaster to offset the traumatic experiences and lingering consequences of natural and human-made disasters that may occur within Ohio's communities.
-This multi-year funding opportunity is a continuation of the FY2024 OhioMHAS Bipartisan Safer Community Project Initiatives grant.
+This multi-year funding opportunity is a continuation of the FY2025 OhioMHAS BSCA Behavioral Health Disaster Preparedness Projects grant.

-A community's resiliency to disasters depends on a community's response.
-A community's response to a disaster depends on its ability to develop and implement collaborative and strategic disaster preparedness plans.
-In 2023 alone, the United States experienced 114 federally declared disasters, including 28 separate weather and climate disasters that each caused \$1 billion in damages (SAMHSA, 2024).
+A community's resiliency depends on a community's response.
+A community's response depends on its ability to develop and implement collaborative and strategic disaster preparedness plans.
+In 2023 alone, the United States experienced 114 federally declared disasters including 28 separate weather and climate disasters that each caused \$1 billion in damages (SAMHSA, 2024).
+The Federal Emergency Management Agency's (FEMA) analysis of long-term data showed that climate-driven disasters are becoming more common with 90 major disaster declarations in 2024, approximately one new major disaster every four days on average.
 In the event of a disaster, it is essential that Ohio's behavioral health care system build its capacity and knowledge to respond to the immediate and long-term behavioral health care needs of those adversely impacted by such events.
 To do so, we must recognize the prolonged implications of disasters on the behavioral health of those affected directly and indirectly.
 In disaster-affected communities, research has found increased rates of acute stress disorder, post-traumatic stress disorder (PTSD), major depressive disorder, and anxiety (Ustyol et al., 2023).
 Behavioral health is an essential component of community resilience in the aftermath of a disaster.
 Ohio has experienced a number of natural and human-made disasters.
-Such catastrophic disasters may overwhelm existing behavioral health care services, which supports the need to implement integrated disaster preparedness within Ohio's communities.
+Such catastrophic events may overwhelm existing behavioral health care services, which supports the need to implement integrated disaster preparedness within Ohio's communities.

-"Behavioral health disaster planning recognizes the unique ways mental health and substance use supports should be provided to people and communities after a natural or human-made disaster" both in the immediate and long-term.
-(SAMHSA, 2024).
+"Behavioral health disaster planning recognizes the unique ways mental health and substance use supports should be provided to people and communities after a natural or human-made disasters" both in the immediate and long-term (SAMHSA, 2024).
 Behavioral health disaster planning and response uses evidence-informed and evidence-based strategies and interventions to support all those affected.
 While behavioral health crisis services are focused on the psychological distress of an individual, behavioral health disaster planning and response is a coordinated effort to provide behavioral health support to large groups of people affected by disasters while focusing on managing the widespread effects of trauma on the community as a whole.
 Behavioral health service programs have a special obligation to prepare for disasters because they provide an essential service to all persons.
 Disasters are often violent, life-threatening events that affect behavioral health.
 In the aftermath, there can be significant demand for behavioral health services as a result of a disaster.
-In addition to an increase in demand for services, disaster response can also highlight inequities within Ohio communities.
+In addition to an increase in demand for services, disaster response can also highlight inequities within Ohio's communities.
 Ohio has been fortunate that existing community provider systems and volunteer agencies often collaborate to assist Ohioans during disasters.
 However, continued development and integration of behavioral health within these partnerships is an essential component to assuring Ohio's readiness to address Ohioans immediate and long-term behavioral health needs in the aftermath of a disaster.